Search NSGC

 Becoming a Genetic Counselor

 Training to become a genetic counselor then involves earning a Master’s degree from a program accredited by the Accreditation Council for Genetic Counseling (ACGC).
-This Programs vary in length, but are typically 2 years long and include the following:
+This Programs vary in length, but are typically two years long and include the following:

 • Clinical experience in various genetic specialties